influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

     parent: Notebooks
 ---

-Notebooks are a way to build and annotate processes and data flows for time series data.
-Notebooks include different cell types and controls that help to show how data is processed.
+Learn about the building blocks of a notebook, how notebooks can help show how data is processed, and discover some common use cases.
+Use different notebook cell types and controls that help to show how data is processed.

+## Notebook concepts

+{{< youtube Rs16uhxK0h8 >}}

 Using notebooks, you can: